 This medicine may cause stomach and bowel problems.
 Check with your doctor right away if you have stomach pain, black, tarry stools, constipation, diarrhea, loss of appetite, nausea, pain in the back of the throat or chest when swallowing, or vomiting blood or material that looks like coffee grounds.

 Check with your doctor right away if you have cough, fever, or trouble breathing.
 These could be symptoms of a serious lung or breathing problems (eg, acute or chronic interstitial pneumonitis).

 While you are being treated with methotrexate, and after you stop treatment with it, do not have any immunizations (vaccines) without your doctor's approval.
 Methotrexate may lower your body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
 In addition, you should not be around other persons living in your household who receive live virus vaccines because there is a chance they could pass the virus on to you.
 Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
 Do not get close to them and do not stay in the same room with them for very long.
 If you have questions about this, talk to your doctor.

 This medicine may cause a serious reaction called tumor lysis syndrome.
+Your doctor may give you a medicine to help prevent this.
 Tell your doctor right away if you have a change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.